 Before I Chose to Start Travel Nursing

-I started taking odd jobs and side projects in attempt to escape the torture you had to endure each and every shift.
-If you think I’m exaggerating just ask any nurse who has ever worked bedside in Florida.
-It was so bad, I was steps away from quitting and waiting tables or applying for a driving position with Uber.
+I started taking odd jobs and side projects in an attempt to escape the torture you had to endure every shift.
+If you think I’m exaggerating, ask any nurse who has ever worked bedside in Florida.
+It was so bad; I was steps away from quitting and waiting tables or applying for a driving position with Uber.

-I was desperately searching for something that would allot me financial and time freedom.
-As well as something that wouldn’t put me in a straight-jacket from all the stress.
+I was desperately searching for something that would allow me financial and time freedom and something that wouldn’t put me in a straight-jacket from all the stress.
 I was 26 years old and felt like a failure.
 I was broke and felt defeated.
 The tellers at Bank of America became personal friends of mine.
-Since I was on the phone with them every other week for an over drafted bank account.
+Since I was on the phone with them every other week for an over-drafted bank account.
 Paying the rent was a struggle.
 And when it was paid for, I had little money left to do anything else.

 I wanted to make some financial moves that would make me feel I’d obtained some degree of success if that were possible.
 I had a bigger vision for myself then the life was currently living.